samuelventura/athasha/terminal/README.md

 - Event handlers triggered only from keyboard events
 - Use react state and widget events instead of getters (on_change instead of get_value)
     - Corollary: Select is not focusable if on_change is nil
+- Function components external children must be ignored
+- No mixing on logic and markup allowed.